DEFRA/defra-ai-sdlc/pages/appendix/prompt-library/product/prompt-high-level-architecture.md

 2. Identify relationships.
 Map how components interact and communicate.
 3. Trace data flow.
 Visualise how data moves through the system.
 4. Determine boundaries.
 Identify service boundaries, external dependencies, and integration points.
+5. Ask any follow up questions that will clear up any ambiguities if needed.

 # Output

 Create a high level architecture diagram that describes this system.

-_Describe the level of detail that is appropriate for the feature you're developing_
+[DESCRIBE THE LEVEL OF DETAIL THAT IS APPROPRIATE FOR THE FEATURE YOU'RE DEVELOPING]

 Format: MermaidJS syntax
-Detail Level: [Specify: High-level overview | Service-level detail | Component-level detail]
+Detail Level: [SPECIFY: HIGH-LEVEL OVERVIEW | SERVICE-LEVEL DETAIL | COMPONENT-LEVEL DETAIL]
 Include:

 - All major components